 The Master of Engineering degree is very similar in concept to the Master of Agriculture degree, but is oriented toward problem solving in engineering.
 You must demonstrate engineering problem-solving capabilities through a professional internship.
 Three hours of BAEN 684 (internship) are a requirement for a Master of Engineering in Biological and Agricultural Engineering.
 You’ll write a professional paper, which is a scholarly report of a problem-solving accomplishment, to summarize the experiences of the internship.
-An alternative is to prepare one or two written reports that may summarize engineering problem-solving capabilities gained through research or professional activity.
+This degree is non-thesis.
+Please refer to the Graduate Handbook for more information.

 Master of Agriculture

 The Master of Agriculture degree is designed for students who want professional graduate training in agricultural systems with a management orientation.
 It is intended to emphasize the problem-solving skills involved in the use of science and technology.
 The Master of Agriculture degree is not a research degree.
 You must demonstrate probleam-solving capabilities, usually gained through a professional internship that is intended to provide applied, practical experiences.
 You’ll prepare a professional paper, which is a scholarly report of a problem-solving accomplishment.
 This degree is non-thesis.